Newsletter February 2010

 We try to hold a few courses throughout the year and have 3 coming up in February and March.
 The DSLR course on the 20th February is now full but if anyone would like to attend this course later in the year, please get in touch with your interest.

-We have a 1 day wedding photography course on the 20th March and have just 2 places left so if you are interested in attending you can get more details here:
+We have a 1 day wedding photography course on the 20th March (NOW ENDED) and have just 2 places left so if you are interested in attending you can get more details here:

 All courses have accommodation available if needed.

 3. New Books

 If you cannot make any of our courses but with to either take up stock photography or start your own photography business, you may be interested in two new books that we have just released.